-It is never too early to think about potential topics to bring to a professor for discussion.
-If you are considering pursuing honors, you should meet with a Political Science faculty member in the fall of your junior year, or sooner, to discuss the choice.
+If you are considering pursuing honors, you should meet with a Political Science faculty member in the fall of your junior year, or sooner.

 Details on the application process will be explained in an open meeting generally held in February for students who plan to pursue honors the following academic year.

 Requirements to apply for the Political Science Honors Program

 - GPA of at least 3.5 in political science and overall

 - At least seven political science courses completed before enrolling in Honors Program, usually in the Fall quarter of senior year

 - Complete the following major requirements before enrolling in the Honors program: a research seminar (PS 395) and a research methods class (PS 210, 211, 310, 311, 312 or 315)

 - Craft a 2-3 page research topic proposal, usually with input from a political science faculty member

 - Recommendation form completed by a political science faculty member.
 Please send the faculty member your application, including 2-3 page project proposal asking them to complete the online recommendation.
 It is also advised that you meet with them in person if possible.